-The Canon EOS 7D and the Canon EOS 6D Mark II are two enthusiast cameras that were announced, respectively, in September 2009 and June 2017.
+The Canon EOS 7D and the Canon EOS 6D Mark II are two enthusiast cameras that were revealed to the public, respectively, in September 2009 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (7D) and a full frame (6D Mark II) sensor.
-The 7D has a resolution of 17.9 megapixel, whereas the 6D Mark II provides 26 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 7D has a resolution of 17.9 megapixels, whereas the 6D Mark II provides 26 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 7D vs Canon 6D Mark II
+Body comparison: Canon 7D vs 6D Mark II

-An illustration of the physical size and weight of the Canon 7D and the Canon 6D Mark II is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 7D and the Canon 6D Mark II.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 7D – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is somewhat smaller (3 percent) than the Canon 7D.
 Moreover, the 6D Mark II is markedly lighter (11 percent) than the 7D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.